sherine-k/okd.io/docs/blog/posts/guides/sno-assisted-installer.md

         All internal storage on the target system will be wiped and used for the cluster
 6. Once the target system has booted from the ISO it will contact the Assisted Installer and then appear on the Assisted Installer **Host discovery** screen.
 After the target system appears and the status moves from **Discovering** to **Ready**  On the you can press the next button
 7. On the **Storage** page you can configure the storage to use on the target system.
 The default should work, but you may want to modify if your target system contains multiple disks.
 Once the storage settings are correct press next
 8. On the **Networking** page you should be able to leave things at the default values.
-You may need to wait a short time while the host is initialising ,  When the status changes to **Ready** then press next
+You may need to wait a short time while the host is initializing ,  When the status changes to **Ready** then press next
 9. On the **Review and create** page you may need to wait for the preflight checks to complete.
 When they are ready you can press **Install cluster** to start the cluster install.

 You should be able to leave the system to complete.
 The target system will reboot twice and then the cluster will be installed and configured.
 The Assisted installer screen will show the progress.

 As the cluster is being installed you will be able to download the kubeconfig file for the cluster.
 It is important to download this before stopping the Assisted Installer as by default the Assisted Installer storage does not persist across a shutdown.

-Once the cluster setup completes you will see the cluster console access details, uncluding the passwork for the kubeadmin password.
+Once the cluster setup completes you will see the cluster console access details, including the password for the kubeadmin account.
 Again, you need to capture this information before stopping the Assisted Installer as the information will be lost if you have not enabled persistence.

 ## Issues to be resolved

-Currently the generated clusters are not installed correctly, so some work needs to be done to correct the setup instructions or find issues with the Assisted Installer or OKD relese files.
+Currently the generated clusters are not installed correctly, so some work needs to be done to correct the setup instructions or find issues with the Assisted Installer or OKD release files.

 ### SCOS issue